Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 NetHunt is not without limitations, though.

 First off, this CRM houses more than 10 tabs and doesn’t offer you a Kanban board to manage deals and projects.
-This can make the Google CRM tough to master and use—especially if yours is a small team.
+This can make the Google CRM software tough to master and use—especially if yours is a small team.

 The reporting functionality is also unimpressive.
 While it covers the basics, it lacks the depth and customization you’d need for more advanced analysis.

-CRM Price Starts From: $24 per user/month
+Starting Price: $24 per user/month

 Key Features: